gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-plugin-image.md

 _Component prop: `"dominantColor"`.
 Resolver prop: `DOMINANT_COLOR`_

-The calculates the dominant color in the source image, and uses this as a solid background color.
+The default placeholder.
+This calculates the dominant color of the source image and uses it as a solid background color.

 #### Blurred